Kyuunex/external-sensor-logger/README.md

 - POST (JSON): `/sensor_logger` - The client logger uses this to submit sensor data, you don't need to touch it.

 Note: Using any of the export endpoints or closing the server app clears the logs from the server's temporary memory.

+# macOS and Windows support
+The server side will work on both macOS and Windows thanks to Python, except for `/export_to_internal_storage` endpoint.
+The client side will only work on Linux for now, until I find a solution that works on macOS and Windows. macOS client support may never come though, as I don't own an Apple computer and probably never will.